Percival Parr: Football career

 Parr had played in the Winchester football XI in 1877, and was an Oxford football Blue in each year of 1880 to 1882, captaining his team in the latter year.

 C.W.
 Alcock described him as "a splendid goalkeeper, very cool and full of pluck" though he also appeared for England as centre-forward in his one international game, against Wales at Wrexham in 1882, scoring a goal.
 He kept goal in his first two Varsity matches, but captained his team as centre in the third.

 At the FA Cup Final for Oxford against Clapham Rovers on 10 April 1880 at Kennington Oval, he kept goal successfully until, just six minutes before call of time, Clopton Lloyd-Jones scored the match's only goal, let in through a weak mis-kick from Oxford teammate Charles King, for Rovers.

 Parr also played for Swifts, where as centre he scored the hat-trick of goals against Upton Park in a second round FA Cup tie replay in 1882, as well as old boy club Old Wykehamists.
 He also played in representative matches for West Kent and Kent county.

 He was a member of the Football Association committee in 1881.

 Cricket career

 Parr was also a cricketer, playing in the Winchester College XI in 1877 and 1878 and made one first-class cricket appearance for the Gentlemen of Kent in 1880.
-He played cricket whilst at Oxford, although he did not play for the university side, and for a range of club sides, including I Zingari.
-Primarily a bowler, in his only first-class match, a Canterbury Cricket Week fixture against a Gentlemen of England side, he took a single wicket.
+He played cricket whilst at Oxford, although he did not play for the university team, and for a range of club teams, including I Zingari.
+Primarily a bowler, in his only first-class match, a Canterbury Cricket Week fixture against a Gentlemen of England team, he took a single wicket.